udel-biotm-lab/BioProKGTM/textmining/README.md

     python3 /textmining/scripts/EDG_Output_Process/post_process2.py /textmining/Outputs/Abstract/rel_abs_more_Apr19_outputV3.xlsx /textmining/Outputs/Abstract/rel_abs_more_Apr19_outputV4.xlsx
     ```

+    Example input excel can be found in: `/textmining/Outputs/Abstract/rel_abs_more_Apr19_outputV3.xlsx`

+    Example output excel can be found in: `/textmining/Outputs/Abstract/rel_abs_more_Apr19_outputV4.xlsx`

 ## Adding Relation Types

 1. Run the script `adding_relation_types.py` to add a new column named `Relation_Type` in the excel sheet generated in Step 8.